 For creating the same pattern as in the example above you can write Tree-Pattern.compile("add(x,1)").
 The base syntax for the tree pattern follows the parentheses tree DSL described in 3.1.1.2.
-It only differs in the declaration of tree variables, which starts with a '\$' and must be a valid Java identifier.
+It only differs in the declaration of tree variables, which start with a '\$' and must be a valid Java identifier.
 If you want to match non-string trees you must specify an additional mapper function with the compile method.

 '''

-1TreePatternTreePattern2.compile("0($x,1)", Integer::parseInt);
+1TreePattern<Integer> pattern = TreePattern2.compile("0($x,1)", Integer::parseInt);

 '''